arbastro/rbx-quantum-mechanics-visualizer/README.md

 ## Methods
 ### `WaveFunction:calculateWaveFunction(x)`
-Calculates the wave function value (`ψ`) at a given `x` position in the box.
+Calculates the wave function value (`ψ`) at a given `x` position in the box

 ### `WaveFunction:createWaveGraph()`
-Generates the wave graph by creating `Part` objects at each point along the box, based on the calculated wave function.
+Generates the wave graph by creating part orbs at each point along the box based on the calculated wave function

 ### `WaveFunction:updateWaveGraph(newN)`
-Updates the wave graph for a new quantum number `n`, regenerating the graph with updated values.
+Updates the wave graph for a new quantum number `n` which regenerates the graph with updated values

 ## Example Usage